emvaized/kde-snap-assist/README.md

 ---
 ### Troubleshooting
 - To apply the new settings, you may need to re-enable the script or restart KWin.
 The same is recommended if you switch from one version of the script to another
 - Assist will not show if you have no other windows matching the conditions set in the script settings.
-For example, by default the script does not show windows from other screens — so, if you have only one window on the current screen, assist will not show.
+For example, by default the script does not show windows from other screens — so, if you have only one window on the current screen, assist will not show
+- Script settings button is not visible, or complains that "Plugin doesn't provide configuration file in the expected location" — this is a known KWin's bug, not related to the script.
+Make sure your system is up-to-date, as it seems to be fixed now.
+If it doesn't help, you can also try to install the script [manually](https://github.com/emvaized/kde-snap-assist#manual-installation).

 ---
 ### Compatibility notes